dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 Controller Responsibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Controllers are the initial entry point for each request to an MVC app.
-Their primary responsibility is to work with the model to perform user commands and retrieve data in response to queries.
-The Controller then performs any necessary mapping from one model type to another (for instance creating a ViewModel needed for a particular View and populating it with results from the Domain Model), and then returns a particular View.
+Controllers are the components that handle user interaction, work with the model, and ultimately select a view to render.
+In an MVC application, the view only displays information; the controller handles and responds to user input and interaction.
+In the MVC pattern, the controller is the initial entry point, and is responsible for selecting which model types to work with and which view to render (hence its name - it controls how the app responds to a given request).

-.. note:: It's not uncommon for controllers to become bloated with too many responsibilities.
-Try to follow the `Single Responsibility Principle <http://deviq.com/single-responsibility-principle/>`_ and push business logic out of the controller and into the domain model whenever possible.
+.. note:: Controllers should not be overly complicated by too many responsibilities.
+To keep controller logic from becoming overly complex, use the `Single Responsibility Principle <http://deviq.com/single-responsibility-principle/>`_ to push business logic out of the controller and into the domain model.

 .. tip:: If you find that your controller actions frequently perform the same kinds of actions, you can follow the `Don't Repeat Yourself principle <http://deviq.com/don-t-repeat-yourself/>`_ by moving these common actions into `filters`_.

 View Responsibilities
 ^^^^^^^^^^^^^^^^^^^^^

 Views are responsible for presenting content through the user interface.
 There should be minimal logic within views, and any logic in them should relate to presenting content.
-If you find the need to perform a great deal of logic in view files in order to display data from a complex model, consider using a ViewModel instead that is designed to suit the needs of the View.
+If you find the need to perform a great deal of logic in view files in order to display data from a complex model, consider using a :doc:`View Component </mvc/views/view-components>`, ViewModel, or view template to simplify the view.

 What is ASP.NET Core MVC
 ------------------------

 The ASP.NET Core MVC framework is a lightweight, open source, highly testable presentation framework optimized for use with ASP.NET Core.
-It is available in the "Microsoft.AspNetCore.Mvc" package, and is used by Visual Studio's "Web API" and "Web Application" ASP.NET Core Templates.

-ASP.NET Core MVC gives you a powerful, patterns-based way to build dynamic websites that enables a clean separation of concerns and gives you full control over markup for enjoyable, agile development.
-ASP.NET Core MVC includes many features that enable fast, TDD-friendly development for creating sophisticated applications that use the latest web standards.
+ASP.NET Core MVC provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
+It gives you full control over markup, supports TDD-friendly development and uses the latest web standards.

-ASP.NET Core MVC in ASP.NET Core includes support for building web pages and HTTP services in a single aligned framework that can be hosted in IIS or self-hosted in your own process.

 Features
 --------